fgeorges/mlproj/README.md

 ✓ Create server:                myapp
 ```

+Even if this is a quite simple example, it already shows interesting features:

+- meta information about the application (code, title...)
+- connection info (host, credentials...)
+- one server with a content and modules database
+- declaration of parameters for internal usage
+- substitution of variables in values

 ### How to pass environments

 **TODO**: Describe how to pass the env to `mlproj`, using `-e` or `-f`...